moinonin/jetpack-framework/README.md

 ## __Why She-Bang?__
 She-Bang is a foundational framework leveraging all bash shell and Unix capabilities to give you a state-of-the-art static site generator, and API endpoint fetcher.
 Here we are referring to portability of bash, richness in regular expression (regex) libraries, accessibility to the filing systems, and the light-weightness of bash shell.
 The application uses heredocuments to create script templates for you to start out with.
 All these enables She-Bang to come up with two main purposes that most modern developers are intrigued about:
 ### __Static Site Generation__
 Sometimes you just want to create a site with no serverside embedded data.
 For instance documentation website, landing pages, portoflios, and what have you.
-These are the kind of tasks that shouldn't waste any of your money, as we know time = money :).
-She-Bang will harness its magic to create a site for you, literally within seconds.
+These are the kind of tasks that shouldn't waste any of your money, as we know time = money :) She-Bang will harness its magic to create a site for you, literally within seconds.
 ### __API data fetcher__
 The second utility She-Bang comes with is the ability to fetch data from API endpoints.
 Our tool comes with a DEMO page named "apifetch-demo", which enables getting of data from any API url, or locally available *.json file.
 It's real-time capability is enable by an infinite loop that is used to read the information from the server, write them to an html file, and discard after a set loop (sleep) time.
 Upon expiry of the sleep time, the file is deleted and a fresh one is created with newer information.
 Users should be aware of the rate at which information is fetched from the server, set sleep time with a variable "delay" under the scripts directory 1-5 seconds was used for the trials and worked best for that specific API endpoint provided by the European Central Bank (ECB).
 In you case however, check with the server administrator to agree on the delay time.
 This is IMPORTANT! as when delay is set too short, the application will force the server to throttle the rate in which data is distributed to your local machine.
 ## __Requirements__
 She-bang framework is currently available only for 64 bit linux users.
 Depending on the interest, the team behind it will soon role out other versions.
 In addition, the package uses node package management, and thus you need nodejs installed (and thererefore npm).
 ## __Installation__
-Upon clonning the application from our [github repository](https://github.com/moinonin/shebang-framework) and open your favorite terminal application, navigate to the source directory (where it is downloaded to) and install it by running the following commands:
+Upon clonning the application from our [github repository](https://github.com/moinonin/shebang-framework), open your favorite terminal application, navigate to the source directory (where it is downloaded to) and install it by running the following commands:
 ```
 $ sudo apt-get install ./shebang_1.01-1_amd64.deb
 ```
 Don't worry about the location of installed files, it is automatically set to go to usr/bin where all other applications are installed.
 While installing and once it is installed, you should see an output like this:
 ==== start ===================
 Reading package lists...
 Done
 Building dependency tree